 Blackpool Tower is one of the most iconic landmarks in England and is one of the first things you will see when visiting Blackpool.

 The tower was built in 1894 and at 158m, it was the tallest man-made structure in the world at the time, a title it held for just over a year until Eiffel Tower was completed.

-Nowadays, Blackpool Tower is still one of the most popular tourist attractions in the country, with over two million visitors every year.
+Nowadays, the iconic Blackpool Tower is still one of the most popular tourist attractions in the country, with over two million visitors every year.

-The tower is home to a number of different attractions, such as the Blackpool Tower Ballroom, The Blackpool Tower Circus, The Blackpool Tower Dungeon and Blackpool Tower Eye (more details coming up), where you can catch everything from shows to afternoon tea.
+The tower is home to a number of different attractions, such as the famous Blackpool Tower Ballroom, The Blackpool Tower Circus, The Blackpool Tower Dungeon and the Blackpool Tower Eye (more details coming up), where you can catch everything from shows to afternoon tea.